helloitsxinyi/helloitsxinyi/README.md

 ### Hi!
 Thanks for stopping by 👋

-I'm passionate about fullstack development using JavaScript, TypeScript and Java/Python.
+I'm passionate about fullstack development using JavaScript, TypeScript and Python.
 Areas of interest include FinTech & Tech For Good.
 Currently exploring blockchain development!

 - 👩🏻‍💻  Software Engineer
-- :computer: Languages, Tools, Technologies: Python, JavaScript, TypeScript, ReactJS, Redux, Angular, Spring
+- :computer: Languages, Tools, Technologies: Python, JavaScript, TypeScript, ReactJS, NextJS, Redux

 <!--
 **xinyitay/xinyitay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.